top of page

 The Lincolns at Home

 Take an intimate look at this historic first family, which through times of peace and times of war found comfort and companionship in one another.
-Journey through the family’s years in their hometown of Springfield, Illinois, to their time in the White House amidst the nation’s greatest crisis.
 Explore highlights from the Lincoln family’s own photo album, which contains more than 600 photographs and is held right here in the Rolland Center.
 The exhibit can be viewed during normal library hours from December 20, 2025, through the end of 2026; there is no cost to visit.

 A woman and her two young children view an interactive display at the Rolland Center for Lincoln research.